Diverse cacti at Arizona Desert Sonora Museum in Tucson

 The Life Underground exhibit is home to several species which make their homes underground including the ringtail and kangaroo rat.
 This area was pretty dark and we couldn’t really see much.
 If you are short on time, I recommend skipping this section.

-The Desert Loop trail is the longest walk at 1/2 mile and also devoid of any shade, so get here first if you are visiting during the hot season.
+As I mentioned earlier, there is one main trail.
+The Desert Loop trail is the longest walk at 1/2 mile and also devoid of any shade, so hike this one first if your visit falls from May-September.
 The area feels very natural as if you are hiking through the open desert.
-It feels like you are seeing wildlife out on a trail versus in a zoo.
 Coyotes and javelina both inhabit this area, although they will likely be taking shade during the summer.

 Javelina sleeping at the Arizona Sonoran Museum in Tucson